IainHigh/Wideband-AMC-Open-Set/README.md

 # TODO

 Week Commencing 10/02/25:
+    Monday
         0) Address Popoolas comments on previous Project Report
         1) Ensure random numbers are seeded to help with reproducibility - even in the C code.
         2) Add the config file with random number seed and directory locations to make swapping between Eddie and local easier.
+    Thursday
         3) Replicate parameters and model training from literature paper, should be able to get very similar results.
+    Friday
         4) Should also add background noise across all the entire spectrum – currently noise is only added to transmitted signals whereas we’d ideally want constant background noise across the entire spectrum.

 Week Commencing 17/02/25:
 1) Currently all signals generated on the wideband are of the same modulation scheme.
 This